jgaa/restc-cpp/README.md

   - Filters out empty C++ properties when the C++ object is serialized for transfer to the server (can be disabled).
   - Iterator interface to received Json lists of objects

-# Supported development platforms:
+# Supported operating systems
-- Linux (Debian stable and testing, Ubuntu, Fedora)
+These are the operating systems I test with before releasing a new version.

+ - Debian Stable (Jessie)
+ - ~~Debian Testing~~ kdevelop package is currently broken in Debian Testing
-- Windows 10 (Visual Studio 14 / 2015 update 2)
+ - Windows 10 / Microsoft Visual Studio, comminity version
+ - Fedora 25
+ - Ubuntu LTS
+ - OS/X

 # Tasks planned for Q1 2017
 - Performance analysis and optimizations for speed and memory footprint